The Cheapest Ticket Problem in Public Transport: Fare Structures in Public Transport

 Observe that the price of a cheapest ticket can be smaller than the price of a cheapest standard ticket.
 However, if the no-stopover and the no-elongation property both hold, both problems are equivalent in the following sense:

-\begin{theorem} If a fare system satisfies the no-stopover and the no-elongation property, then the standard ticket $T=(W)$ is a cheapest ticket for every path $W \in \W$.
+\begin{theorem} If a fare structure satisfies the no-stopover and the no-elongation property, then the standard ticket $T=(W)$ is a cheapest ticket for every path $W \in \W$.

-In particular, a cheapest standard ticket between two nodes is also a cheapest ticket. \end{theorem}

-\begin{proof} Let a fare system $p$ be given for which the no-stopover and the no-elongation property are satisfied.
+In particular, a cheapest standard ticket between two stations is also a cheapest ticket. \end{theorem} \begin{proof} Let a fare structure $p$ be given for which the no-stopover and the no-elongation property are satisfied.
 Further, let $T =(H_1,\ldots,H_t)$ be a ticket for the path $W \in \W$.
 We show that the standard ticket of $W$ does not cost more than $T$.

-Let $W=W_1 +\ldots + W_t$ be a decomposition such that $W_j$ is a subpath of $H_j$, ${j\in \{1,\ldots, n\}}$.
+Let $W=W_1 +\ldots + W_t$ be a decomposition such that $W_j$ is a subpath of $H_j$, $j\in \{1,\ldots, n\}$.
 Due to the no-elongation property, we have that $p(W_j)\leq p(H_j)$.
-The standard ticket of~$W$ is ${T' = (W) = (W_1 + \ldots + W_t)}$.
+The standard ticket of $W$ is ${T' = (W) = (W_1 + \ldots + W_t)}$.
 Due to the no-stopover property, it holds that